Definition

 friendly, amicable, peaceful, cooperative, kind, welcoming

-• The hostile crowd jeered and booed the visiting team.
+• The hostile crowd jeered and threw objects at the opposing team’s players.

 Usage